Tony-Rafanomezantsoa/time-protocol/README.md

 ## Overview

-The Time protocol, defined in RFC 868, allows clients to retrieve a specific time from a server over a TCP or UDP connection.
+The Time protocol, defined in RFC 868, allows clients to retrieve the current time from a server over a TCP or UDP connection.
 This project provides a server implementation that adheres to this protocol, enabling clients to query and receive accurate time information.